Diversity Scholars

 Applications must include:

-4. A budget estimate that provides an idea of how much funding (<$300) you will need to carry out your project.
+- An itemized budget for how much funding (<$300) you will need to carry out your project.

 To demonstrate competency in diversity and inclusion, applicants are encouraged to take GRAD 5214: Diversity and Inclusion for A Global Society, or to demonstrate knowledge based on past experience (e.g., work with diversity and/or inclusion) or course work (e.g., counselor education, sociology).